tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 The Maximum Throughput (MT) scheduler [FCapo2012]_ aims to maximize the overall throughput of eNB.
 It allocates each RB to the user that can achieve the maximum achievable rate in the current TTI.
-Currently, MT scheduler in LENA has two versions: frequency domain (FDMT) and time domain (TDMT).
+Currently, MT scheduler in NS-3 has two versions: frequency domain (FDMT) and time domain (TDMT).
 In FDMT, every TTI, MAC scheduler allocates RBGs to the UE who has highest achievable rate calculated by subband CQI.
 In TDMT, every TTI, MAC scheduler selects one UE which has highest achievable rate calculated by wideband CQI.
 Then MAC scheduler allocates all RBGs to this UE in current TTI.